 The first semester of this lab emphasizes the manipulative techniques of separation, purification, analysis, and simple syntheses.
 The second semester emphasizes investigative experiments, more complex synthesis, and qualitative organic analysis.
-(Co-requisite: CH 211-212 lecture) Two credits per semester.
+(Co-requisite: CH 211-212 lecture) One credit per semester.